Can DNA Demand A Verdict?

 Is DNA evidence alone enough to acquit or convict?

 It is easier to exclude a suspect than to convict someone based on a DNA match.
-The FBI estimates that one-third of initial rape suspects are excluded because DNA samples failed to match.
+The FBI estimates that one-third of initial rape suspects are excluded because DNA samples fail to match.

 Forensic DNA is just one of many types of evidence.
-It is important to examine other clues such as motive, weapon, or additional evidence linking a suspect to the crime scene.
-The more evidence collected, the less likely it is that samples from a particular suspect were planted, either on purpose or by accident, at the crime scene.
+Investigators also look at other clues, such as motive, weapons, alibis, and additional evidence linking a suspect to the crime scene.
+When multiple lines of evidence tell a consistent story, investigators can be assured that samples from a particular suspect were not planted, either on purpose or by accident, at the crime scene.

 Can DNA evidence exonerate wrongfully convicted prisoners?

 The Innocence Project at New York's Benjamin N. Cardozo School of Law aims to exonerate prisoners wrongfully convicted of crimes.
 The project uses DNA profiling evidence to support the re-evaluation of criminal cases.
 But DNA evidence alone is not enough to get a person out of jail: the case must be re-examined by a judge, along with lawyers representing both sides of the case.
-Since 1992, the Innocence Project has exonerated over 100 prisoners, including eight who were on death row - one of whom was only five days from execution.
+Since 1992, the Innocence Project and others have used DNA evidence to exonerated over 300 prisoners, including eighteen who were on death row—one of whom was only five days from execution.

 DNA profiling can be a powerful tool in criminal investigations.
 Its success in the courtroom depends upon many factors, including: